 Every time this happens is a lost opportunity to convert someone into a paying client.

-- Keeping what you say relevant for the visitor (e.g. don’t waste their time).
+- Keep what you say relevant for the visitor (e.g., don't waste their time).

-- Use images that are relevant to the copy (e.g. don’t just add images to fill in empty areas).
+- Use relevant images in the copy (e.g., don't just add images to fill in empty areas).

-- Everyone talks about mobile-first, but after reviewing hundreds of attorney’s websites, it’s clear that most of them were built for desktop and tweaked to work on mobile.
-When you’re having a new website built, make sure the first mockups your designer shows you are the mobile versions.
+- Everyone talks about mobile-first, but after reviewing hundreds of lawyer websites, it's clear that most were built for desktop and tweaked to work on mobile.
+When you're having a new website built, make sure the first mockups your designer shows you are the mobile versions.

 - Make sure all of your CTAs work.
-If a user clicks on a button, they expect it to do something.
+When users click on a button, they expect it to do something.

 - Make sure you’re not crowding their screen with your chat widgets and other popups.